Rmiverson/Dirty30-App-Backend/README.md

 - You have <Bundler> installed
 - You have a Windows/Mac machine

-#Installing Dirty30
+# Installing Dirty30

 To install the app, follow these steps:

 1. Navigate to (https://github.com/Rmiverson/Dirty30-App-Backend) to clone the backend of the project.
 2. Create a directory where you would like to store the file.
 3. Navigate into that directory and use the command: `git clone <project-SSH>`
+4. follow installation instructions for the frontend [here](https://github.com/zoekirsh/Dirty30-App-Frontend)

-#Using DIRTY30
+# Using DIRTY30

 1. bundle install
 2. rails db:migrate
 3. rails db:seed
 4. rails s
-5. follow installation instructions for the frontend [here](https://github.com/zoekirsh/Dirty30-App-Frontend)

-#Contributors
+# Contributors
 This project was created by:

 @rmiverson
 &
 @zoekirsh

-#License
+# License
 thisproject uses the following license: Learn.co Educational Content License.